ebolduc37/flocking-sim/README.md

 # Flocking Simulation

 Visualization of emergent collective behavior by simulating flocking on openFrameworks in C++ according to the self-propelled particles model described in ref.
-1.

-The following section is a selection of relevant excerpts adapted from the 2012 paper by Bialek et al.
+[1](#ref).

+## openFrameworks Simulation

+Bla

 ## Statistical Mechanics for Natural Flocks of Birds

+This section contains a selection of passages from ref.
+1 describing the self-propelled particles model used to simulate flocking.

 ### Abstract